Advocacy Updates

 Adding Additional CPA Licensure Pathways, Automatic Mobility

 We are advocating for Connecticut to adopt three flexible pathways to CPA licensure, expanding access to the profession while ensuring continued integrity of the credential.
-We are also purusing an automatic or enhanced mobility model to grant CPAs licensed in other states the privilege to practice here without administrative hurdles.
+We are also pursuing an automatic or enhanced mobility model to grant CPAs licensed in other states the privilege to practice here without administrative hurdles.

 Join Our CTCPA Connect Tax Groups to Discuss Issues in Real Time